gabriel/yajl-objc/README.md

 There are options when parsing that can be specified with `YAJLParser#initWithParserOptions:`.

-- YAJLParserOptionsAllowComments: Allows comments in JSON
+- `YAJLParserOptionsAllowComments`: Allows comments in JSON
-- YAJLParserOptionsCheckUTF8: Will verify UTF-8
+- `YAJLParserOptionsCheckUTF8`: Will verify UTF-8
-- YAJLParserOptionsStrictPrecision: Will force strict precision and return integer overflow error, if number is greater than long long.
+- `YAJLParserOptionsStrictPrecision`: Will force strict precision and return integer overflow error, if number is greater than long long.

 ### Streaming Example (Parser)